muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 # Path Segment

-A Path Segment Identifier(PSID) is a single label that is assigned from the Segment Routing Local Block (SRLB) {{RFC8402}} of the egress node of an SR path.
+A Path Segment Identifier(PSID) is a single label that is assigned from the Segment Routing Local Block (SRLB) {{RFC8402}} or Segment Routing Global Block (SRGB) {{RFC8402}} or dynamic MPLS label pool of the egress node of an SR path.
+Whether a PSID is allocated from the SRLB, SRGB, or a dynamic range depends on specific use cases.
+If the PSID is only used by the egress node to identify an SR path, the SRLB, SRGB or dynamic MPLS label pool can be used.
+Three use cases are introduced in Section 5, 6, and 7 of this document.

 The term of SR path used in this document is a path described by a Segment-List (SL).
 A PSID is used to identify a Segment List.
 However, one PSID can be used to identify multiple Segment Lists in some use cases if needed.
-For example, one single PSID may be used to identify some or all Segment lists in a Candidate path or an SR policy, if an operator would like to aggregate these Segment Lists in operation.
+For example, all the Segment lists in a Candidate path can use a single PSID, and all the Segment Lists in an SR policy can share the same PSID, if customers would like to aggregate the data among the Segment Lists.
 How to use the PSID to Segment Lists depends on the requirements of the use cases.

-When a PSID is used, the PSID can be inserted at the ingress node and MUST immediately follow the last label of the SR path associated to it, in other words, inserted after the routing segment (adjacency/node/prefix segment) pointing to the egress node of the SR path.
-Therefore, a PSID will not be the top label in the label stack when receiving on an intermidate node of the associated path, but it can be the top label in the label stack on the penultimate node after the last forwarding label with Penultimate Hop Popping (PHP) is popped off.
-Otherwise, the PSID may be processed by an intermediate node, which may cause error in forwarding because of mis-matching.
+When a PSID is used, the PSID MUST be inserted at the ingress node and MUST immediately follow the last label of the SR path, in other words, inserted after the routing segment (adjacency/node/prefix segment) pointing to the egress node of the SR path.
+Otherwise, the PSID may be processed by an intermediate node, which may cause error in forwarding because of mis-matching if the PSID is allocated from a SRLB.

-The value of the TTL field in the MPLS label stack entry containing a PSID can be set to any value except 0.
-If a PSID is the bottom label, the S bit MUST be set.
+The value of the TTL field in the MPLS label stack entry containing the PSID can be set to any value including 0, or the same value as the TTL of the last label stack entry for the last segment in the SR path.
+If the Path Segment is the bottom label, the S bit MUST be set.

+A PSID can be used in the case of Penultimate Hop Popping (PHP), where some labels are be popped off at the penultimate hop of an SR path.
+As per regular MPLS processing, the label below (including the PSID in this case) will not be popped by the penultimate node.

 The egress node MUST pop the PSID.
 The egress node MAY use the PSID for further processing.
 For example, when performance measurement is enabled on the SR path, it can trigger packet counting or timestamping.

 The addition of the PSID will require the egress to read and process the PSID label in addition to the regular processing (such as a below MPLS label or the MPLS payload).
-This additional processing may have an impact on forwarding performance.
+The additional processing required, may have an impact on forwarding performance。

 Generic Associated Label (GAL) MAY be used for Operations, Administration and Maintenance (OAM) in MPLS networks.
 As per {{RFC5586}}, when GAL is used, the ACH appears immediately after the bottom of the label stack.

 If Entropy Label is also used on this egress node, as per {{RFC6790}} the Entropy label Indicator (ELI) and Entropy Label (EL) would be placed before the tunnel label and hence does not interfere with the PSID which is placed below.

 The SR path computation needs to know the Maximum SID Depth (MSD) that can be imposed at the ingress node of a given SR path {{RFC8664}}.
 This ensures that the SID stack depth of a computed path does not exceed the number of SIDs the node is capable of imposing.
-As per RFC8491 the MSD signals the total number of MPLS labels that can be imposed, where the total number of MPLS labels includes the PSID.
+As per RFC8491 the MSD signals the total number of MPLS labels that can be imposed.
+This includes the PSID.

 The label stack with Path Segment is shown in {{figure1}}: